-Technology’s impact on medicine is undeniable.
-In fact, the importance of technology in healthcare and it’s advantages are pretty obvious to any layperson, especially given the vast number of immediate benefits that electronics, computers, and digitization has had on every aspect of our lives.
+Technology’s impact on healthcare and medicine is undeniable.
+The importance of technology in healthcare is enormous, especially given the vast number of immediate benefits we have seen in innovations in medical technology.

 But for healthcare specifically, this goes beyond just making things faster, more accurate, and more efficient.
-Technology development in healthcare today represents potential major changes to how we perceive medicine, physiology, and human life itself.
+Instead, technology development in healthcare today represents significant changes to how we perceive medicine, physiology, and human life.

 It all starts with untold possibilities, progressively advancing technological concepts in medicine of the current era that would have been practically inconceivable just a century ago.

 The industrial revolution is often cited as the most important technological era influencing current population growth.

 That being said, increased understanding of medicine and physiology and the development of technological devices and machines developed after this period also played a significant role.

 While more familiar technological concepts in healthcare today were not introduced until the 20th century, their foundations can be found as early as the 19th century.

 Take electroencephalography (EEG), for example.
 Bioelectric signals have been independently observed and studied in many fields since the mid-1800s.
 Most notably in the 1840s, through British physician Richard Caton and his electric signal observations in exposed rabbits and monkeys.

 Today, the global population increase continues its exponential growth thanks to many technological innovations in healthcare.
 As a result, the basic quality of life has improved thanks to antibiotics and better medical procedures.